 - Organisation of industrial training and skill development programs.

 - More focus on the sectors that generate employment, strategic development, capital goods, and competitive sector.

 Conclusion of National Manufacturing Policy

-- Small & Medium enterprises can get refund on technology purchase.
+- Small & Medium enterprises can get the refund on technology purchase.

 - Simple exit mechanism for sick units.